nuuuwan/news_lk3_data/README.md

 *2024-12-20 05:36:52* · [`dailyftlk`](https://www.ft.lk/opinion/Proposed-personal-income-tax-change-benefits-extended-to-all-Suresh-Perera/14-770750) · `en`

 KPMG Sri Lanka Principal – Tax and Regulatory Suresh R.I.
-Perera

-KPMG Sri Lanka Principal – Tax and Regulatory Suresh R.I.
 Perera speaks about the change to be introduced to the personal income tax structure and its impact.
 He also explains the concept of 18% VAT on digital services

+KPMG Sri Lanka Principal – Tax and Regulatory Suresh R.I.
+Perera

 Q: Explain the change to be introduced to the personal income tax structure and the impact.

-A: Overall, irrespective of the quantum of the salary of the person everyone will experience a reduction in the taxes paid.
+Overall, irrespective of the quantum of the salary of the person everyone will experience a reduction in the taxes paid.
 Since the personal relief (tax free threshold) has increased from Rs.
 100,000 to Rs.
 150,000 per month, up to 150,000 per month salary there will not be any income tax payable.
 Any one receiving salary over Rs.
 400,000 per month will experience a tax saving of Rs.
 20,500 per month.

 ...